jonmcgyver/nekudo.com/contents/articles/2017-01-10-creating-angela-based-microservice-apps.md

 After installing Angela you will find a folder _"vendor"_ in you project root which contains all libraries required to use the Angela framework.
 Angela comes with a few example files which can be found in _"vendor/nekudo/angela/example"_.
-To start a new application I recommend this folder to your project root and rename it to _"app"_.
+To start a new application I recommend to copy this folder into your project root and rename it to _"app"_.
 This folder will be the base of you new application.

 ### Adjust the configuration